-17.4.9.3 Process Water Supply System
+14.4.9.3 Process Water Supply System

 Process water will mainly come from the Process Pond which is fed by tailings thickener overflow and reclaimed water from TMF.
 In addition, contact water is also another process water source as makeup water.
-Process water will be stored in a 14-m-diameter x 14-m-high tank, from where the water will be distributed to the process plant and other service locations.
+Process water will be stored in a 14-m-high tank, from where the water will be distributed to the process plant and other service locations.
 The process water consumption is 40,326 m3/d.

-17.4.10 Air Supply
+14.4.10 Air Supply